 While, of course, there are no guarantees of any sun at all during the UK summer, at least if we do get lucky, you’ll know what to expect.

 The garden might be the most beautiful you’ve ever seen.
-But don’t overlook how you actually get to it (or get waste out of it).
+But don’t overlook how you actually get to and from it.

 Gardens of mid-terraced homes for example, might only be accessible through the house itself – which could be a problem if you have young kids who are always in and out on their bicycles and scooters.

 Mature trees can look lovely in a garden – but be careful if they appear to be too close to the house.
 Tree roots, which spread out like tentacles below the ground, can suck out water from the soil, causing it to shrink in – something known as subsidence.
 And this can be a huge problem for the foundations of a property.